 Lastly, cumulative DVHs are depicted in Figure 5.
-According to this illustration, the high absorbed doses (i.e., the cortex) are largely underestimated without partial-volume correction (even more after postfiltering).
-Although more updates slightly improve these errors, no reliable statement about the absorbed doses can be made on the basis of the cumulative DVHs.
+According to this illustration, the high absorbed doses (i.e. the cortex) are largely underestimated without PVC (even more after post-filtering).
+Although more updates slightly improve these errors, no reliable statement about the absorbed dose values can be made based on the cumulative DVHs.
 After PETPVC, high absorbed doses are largely overestimated if too many updates are applied without filtering.
-In agreement with the differential DVH observations, this effect is effectively improved by the postfiltering.
+In agreement with the differential DVH observations, this effect is effectively improved by the post-filtering.

-Mean Suborgan Absorbed Doses
+Mean Sub-Organ Absorbed Doses